jesmith14/DatosProfundos/CONTRIBUTING.md

 ### Bug Reports
 If there is a problem with the tutorial, feel free to submit a bug report.

+### Contact Us!

+If you have any suggestions for this repository, or you'd like to get involved in the Cali Open Data movement, [please reach out](https://www.linkedin.com/in/jessiejsmith/)!

 ***

 # [Español](#Español)